Authentic Chicken Tikka Masala with Homemade Naan

 7) Simmer chicken in sauce for 20 minutes until chicken is cooked through.
 SErve chicken over rice with cilantro and onion naan (optional).

-Homemade Chicken Tikka Masala
+Authentic Chicken Tikka Masala

 That’s a long list of ingredients, no doubt, and might make it a very ambitious project for a new cook.
 It definitely highlights the benefits of a good pantry though.
 The only things I had to buy to make this recipe was chicken, some tomato sauce, onions, some butter, ginger, and some cream.